 Technology discussed in this session:

 Layar, Zappar, cloud storage, and AR mobile apps.

 A laptop and a smartphone or tablet.

-Ann Rollins, a modern learning champion and instructional design leader, is a learning strategist for GP Strategies.
-There she designs award-winning learning solutions, conducts enterprise learning needs assessments, leads learning strategy and innovation for Fortune 100 companies, and guides and crafts the upskilling efforts for L&D teams of global organizations.
-She creates ILT, VILT, eLearning, and blended solutions that incorporate curated mixed reality and social components.
+Ann Rollins, a learning strategist for GP Strategies, is a modern learning champion, published author, and instructional design leader with 25 years of industry experience.
+At GP Strategies, she leads learning strategy and innovation for Fortune 100 companies, guides and crafts the upskilling efforts for L&D teams of global organizations, and conducts enterprise learning needs assessments.
+She creates ILT, VILT, eLearning, and blended solutions that incorporate a variety of cutting-edge learning delivery approaches and technology.

 Instructional Designer/Program Manager